Montana-Media-Arts/webDesignFall2024/_docs/topic-06/06-text-types/10-page.md

 </div>

 <span class="label label-info">NOTE:</span> Unlike most attributes, there is no "value" to assign.
-Therefore the attribute it passed in alone.
+Therefore, the attribute is passed on alone.